- Only one online sportsbook is still offering odds on US President Donald Trump’s Senate Impeachment trial

 - Republicans agreeing that climate change is a thing

-Sportsbooks are so certain that the outcome of Trump’s Senate impeachment trial is a foregone conclusion that there’s just one leading online sportsbook still offering impeachement odds.
-BookMaker.eu has a line on it, with no as the overwhelming -33233 favorite.
+Sportsbooks are so certain that the outcome of Trump’s Senate impeachment trial is a foregone conclusion that there’s just one leading online sportsbook still offering impeachment odds.
+Only one sportsbook has a line on it, with “no” as the overwhelming -33233 favorite.

-BookMaker.eu is also offering total wagering on the number of Senators that will vote to convict.
+Online sportsbooks are offering totals wagering on the number of Senators who will vote to convict.
 The bar is set at 47.5.
-Of the 100 current members of the Senate, 53 are Repbulicans.
+Of the 100 current members of the Senate, 53 are Republicans.

 Will The Senate Remove President Trump From Office Before May 15, 2020?